 appointment.
 Pharmacists are highly trained health professionals, and may offer a wider range of health services than you might think.

-If you need urgent care for a minor injury or illness, urgent care centres are available.
+If you need urgent treatment for a minor injury or illness, urgent treatment centres are available.

 - Burns and scalds